NEW: The fire appears to restart early Thursday in the arrivals area

 “To the thousands of passengers, including tourists, whose journeys were disrupted, the president shares your concerns and regrets the inconvenience.
 We are concerned that the incident interrupted travelers’ schedules and appreciate that they are being routed to their destinations as soon as is possible,” Esipisu said in a statement.

-Some witnesses said the fire began in the customs section, while others said it started in the duty-free area, parts of which had been demolished as part of airport construction last week.
+Some witnesses said the fire began in the customs section, but others said it started in the duty-free area, parts of which were demolished for construction last week, Mijungu reported.

 “The cause of the fire is being investigated.
 There is no reason to speculate at this point.
 There was no loss of life,” Esipisu said.

-U.S. President Barack Obama offered America’s support to the nation after the fire, which occurred on the 15th anniversary of the terrorist attacks on the U.S. embassies in Kenya and Tanzania.
+The blaze occurred on the 15th anniversary of the fatal terrorist attacks on the U.S. embassies in Kenya and Tanzania.

 It also came days after the United States issued a worldwide travel alert and closed a number of embassies and consulates in large areas of the Middle East and Africa, though not in Kenya or Tanzania.